software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > If the implementation of the endpoint doesn't work as described in the test scenarios, fix the implementation.

+{: .note }

+> To keep the tests organized, it is good idea to implement a separate test class for each REST collection (e.g. "quizzes" and "categories").

 {: .important-title }

 > Exercise 10